 “Action on Addiction was one of my very first patronages, and as such, it is very close to my heart.
 I’m hugely passionate about the support it provides, especially for parents, children and families who suffer from, or through, addiction, and in some ways, it was the catalyst for my interest in early childhood development too.
 What is remarkable about Action on Addiction is that it goes beyond helping those who are suffering on the courageous journey into recovery – it also lends direct support to the children and families affected by addiction – for as long as it takes.”

-Place2Be works in schools providing early intervention mental health support, without stigmatising children, young people or families and at a point where they need it most.
+Place2Be works in schools providing early intervention mental health support, without stigmatizing children, young people, or families and at a point where they need it most.
 Duchess’ patronage was announced on April 19, 2013.
-The Charity currently supports over 200 schools nationwide by providing schools with trained counsellors and therapist to work with children, parents, teacher and other school staff.
+The Charity currently supports over 200 schools nationwide by providing schools with trained counselors and therapists to work with children, parents, teachers, and other school staff.

 At Charity’s School Leaders forum in 2017, The Duchess said: “Getting support to children at the very earliest stage helps improve their outcomes in later life.”
 She discussed her experience as a mother and said getting used to leaving my own child at the school gates, it’s clear to me that it takes a whole community to help raise a child.
 Whether we are school leaders, teachers, support staff or parents – we’re all in this together.